pjlimpin/re4/README.md

 #Personal Portfolio blogging website (beginners project)

-A. Simple blogging website about the game Resident Evil 4 REMAKE
+A. Simple blogging website about the game Resident Evil 4 REMAKE using HTML and CSS

 ##TABLE OF CONTENTS
 1. Homepage